 The Undertaking is exposed to operational risk consistent with other financial institutions, including the impact of changes in the regulatory and legal environments, the dependency on multiple internal and external operators (for investment activities as an example) and complex modelling for financial reporting and solvency reporting.
-Operational risks are primarily mitigated through functional controls, which are integral elements of the Undertaking's Risk Framework, independently validated by Risk, Compliance (where applicable) and Internal Audit functions.
+Operational risks are primarily mitigated through functional controls, which are integral elements of the Undertaking's Risk Framework, independently validated by Risk, Compliance (where applicable) and by both Internal and external Audit functions.

-In addition to the risks covered above, the Undertaking may in the future also be exposed to emerging risks.
-The Undertaking currently considers geopolitical risk, disruptive technology (including transformative technology for insurance distribution (InsurTech) and cybersecurity issues), regulatory change (noting the large volume of change in the pipeline), on-going Covid-19 related uncertainty, climate change and other environmental factors as key emerging risks.
+The Undertaking is also exposed to emerging risks.
+The Undertaking currently considers geopolitical risk related to the conflict in Ukraine, changing claims patterns resulting from COVID-19, economic uncertainty related to a high inflationary environment, disruptive technology (including transformative technology for insurance distribution (InsurTech) and cybersecurity issues) and regulatory change (noting the large volume of change in the pipeline) as key emerging risks.